Skip to content

 How Tallyfy Analytics prepares your data

-Overview of the Data Process
+Overview of the data pipeline

 Your data goes through five steps to become analytics-ready:

-4. Storing securely: Everything lands in your private Amazon S3 storage bucket.
+4. Storing securely - Everything lands in your private Amazon S3 storage bucket.

-How the process works in detail
+How the pipeline works in detail

 1. Spotting an event